gayu600/Day1-Superstore-Sales-Analysis/README.md

 - Trend analysis
 - Sales and profit analysis
 - Data visualization
-- Business insights using Python
+- Business insights using python

 Overall, this project strengthened my practical understanding of Data Analytics and Business Analysis.